 As the Chinese say, 1001 words is worth more than a picture. —JOHN McCARTHY

 For all the sayings, there is a surprising amount of things you cannot tell with pictures alone.
 Words can convey better or with less effort than imagery a lot of subtle, intangible things.
 For instance, dialogues, summaries, time and place indications.
 Captions driving the story forward.
 To create a wordless story you have to replace a lot of written information by pictures.
 Silent films found a partial solution to this limitation with the title card.
 But silent films have at least two things that wordless comics lack: movement and soundtrack6.
 Both are expression and emotion amplifiers.
-Compared to cinema, comics is a simpler medium.
+Compared to Cinema, comics is a simpler medium.
 Wordless comics are even more minimal.
-But here too, comparison falls short: there are stories one can never tell with a certain medium, and stories best for a particular form.
+But here too, the comparison falls short: there are stories one can never tell with a certain medium, and stories best for a particular form.

 I always feel that to adapt a comic-book story into a live-action picture is a mistake.
 The two look similar only on the surface, but at heart, they are truly different. (…) Film is movement.
 Comics are immobility.
 Comics create movement from immobility.
 The genius of comics is that they force the reader to create movement. —ALEXANDRO JODOROWSKY

-Wordless comics call for a different form of reading, the reader is no longer required to read but derive a story interpretation from watching static images series.
+Wordless comics call for a different form of reading, the reader is no longer required to read but derives a story interpretation from watching static images series.
 Can the seeds to rejuvenate narration lay in a form’s limitation?
 The musicality of words, onomatopoeia, and annotations are lost but only to offer a different experience.